UMD-CS-STICs/389Rspring19/assignments/2_OSINT/README.md

 ## Assignment details

 This assignment has two parts.
-It is due by Thursday, February 21 at 11:59 PM.
+It is due by Friday, February 22 at 11:59 PM.

 To submit your homework, please follow the guidelines posted under the grading section of the syllabus.